moononfire/Sudoku-Solver-Python/README.md

 2. Try all numbers
 3. Choose one number that works
 4. Repeat
-5. As soon as solution is wrong, we backtrack
+5. As soon as solution is wrong, backtrack